Warclimb/warclimb.github.io/README.md

 Portfolio where i show some of my projects and also kind of a sandbox to try things.

 ## TODO
-- Improve margins
-- Fix links
 - Explain projects on separate sections
 - Add Javascript hover effect on the cards
-- Create contact form
 - About section
 - Add icons on sidebar with css animation

+## Projects
+- DeepValue
+- Pricing Calculator